soerenmetje/kubernetes-dolibarr/README.md

 sed -i "s/bills.placeholderdomain.com/${DOMAIN_DOLI}/g" ingress.yaml webserver-deployment.yaml
 ```
 3. May adjust `ClusterIssuer` in `ingress.yaml`
+4. If you want to restrict access to certain IPs, check out the section [Further Configuration: Whitelist IPs](#further-configuration-whitelist-ips)
-4. Configure passwords in `env-mysql-secret.yaml` and `env-dolibarr-secret.yaml` (lines are marked by TODO)
+5. Configure passwords in `env-mysql-secret.yaml` and `env-dolibarr-secret.yaml` (lines are marked by TODO)
-5. May adjust `PersistentVolumeClaim` in `init/*-persistentvolumeclaim.yaml`.
+6. May adjust `PersistentVolumeClaim` in `init/*-persistentvolumeclaim.yaml`.
 Currently, the default storage class of the cluster is used.
-6. Create Kubernetes namespace for dolibarr:
+7. Create Kubernetes namespace for dolibarr:
 ``` bash
 kubectl create namespace dolibarr
 ```
-7. Apply configuration to Kubernetes cluster:
+8. Apply configuration to Kubernetes cluster:
 ``` bash
 kubectl apply -n dolibarr -f ./init kubectl apply -n dolibarr -f .
 ```
-8. Make a tee and wait until auto-install of Dolibarr container is finished (can take 5 to 10 min)
+9. Make a tee and wait until auto-install of Dolibarr container is finished (can take 5 to 10 min)
-9. Check if Dolibarr webserver is reachable
+10. Check if Dolibarr webserver is reachable

 ### Further Configuration: Whitelist IPs
 Especially in production setups security is important.
-Instead of (or additionally to) Basic Auth, you may want to restrict access by whitelisting certain IPs or IP ranges.
-This can be configured in the `ingress.yaml` by adding `nginx.ingress.kubernetes.io/whitelist-source-range: "10.0.0.0/16"` to annotations.
+You may want to restrict access by whitelisting certain IPs or IP ranges.
+This can be configured in the `ingress.yaml` by adding `kubernetes.io/ingress.class: nginx` and `nginx.ingress.kubernetes.io/whitelist-source-range: "10.0.0.0/24,172.10.0.1"` to annotations.
 [This StackOverflow post](https://stackoverflow.com/a/59052066/14355362) provides further details.

 ## Advanced Dolibarr Configuration
 For further configuration of Dolibarr check out the environment variables in